 From The Strip, you can arrange scuba diving, snorkelling, jet skiing, parascending, banana boating and kayaking.

 And there’s great shopping too, from the tourist outlets of main Beach Avenue to the more upmarket Biosfera shopping complex.
 Duty-free electronics, local arts and crafts and luxury designer clothes are all available.

 Head to the beach

-For those staying at Club Las Calas, the nearest of Puerto del Carmen’s sandy beaches, Playa Grande, or Big Beach, is just one kilometre away.
+For those staying at Las Calas, the nearest of Puerto del Carmen’s sandy beaches, Playa Grande, or Big Beach, is just one kilometre away.

 This is Puerto del Carmen’s longest beach stretching 1.2 km and offers good facilities such as sun loungers, umbrellas, changing rooms and toilets so it’s very popular with families.
 The beach is patrolled by lifeguards and is beautifully decorated with palms, especially in front of the Atlantic Mall.